hsanchez/hsanchez.github.io/index.md

 Hi, I'm **Huascar** (pronounced wäs-kär), a PhD candidate in the [Department of Computer Science at UC Santa Cruz](http://cs.soe.ucsc.edu/), working with [Jim Whitehead](http://users.soe.ucsc.edu/~ejw/).
 My research interest include software engineering, specifically **source code curation**; a practice that is partially automated, dynamic, and collaborative.
-Much like data curation, its purpose is to ensure source code one finds on the Web is fit for one's purpose and trustworthy.
+Much like data curation, source code curation addresses the challenge of maintaining a source code of interest---found online---in a manner that not only preserves its meaning and usefulness, but also improves its credibility and trustworthiness.

 A description such as **source code curation** suggests a process of open exploration.
 Code foragers can engage in this alone and together with others.
 By actively investing themselves in curating